briandgomez/Study/Security+/General Security Concepts.md

     - Proves the message was not changed (Integrity)
     - Proves the source of the message (Authentication)
     - Proves the signature is not fake (Non-repudiation)
+    - The process of creating a digital signature is almost opposite for encrypting data.
+The person signing the document will use their private key and the person receiving the document will verify using the public key.

 # Blockchain Technology